thiagoalessio/tesseract-ocr-for-php/README.md

 ### Breaking CAPTCHAs

-Yes, I know some of you might want to use this library for the *noble* purpose of breaking CAPTCHAs, so please take a look on this comment:
+Yes, I know some of you might want to use this library for the *noble* purpose of breaking CAPTCHAs, so please take a look at this comment:

 <https://github.com/thiagoalessio/tesseract-ocr-for-php/issues/91#issuecomment-342290510>